 This Double Four Patch quilt block pattern is easy to make.
-We used pink and orange fabrics on a lighter background but you can choose any color combination you'd like. was used in quilt block exchange in our forum.
-Members sewed the quilt blocks with pink and orange fabrics against a lighter background.
-Choose any color combination you like.
+We used pink and orange fabrics on a lighter background, but you can choose any color combination you'd like.

 This quilt block pattern is similar to a four patch block pattern.
 To make that version of the quilt block, each is sewn with two fabrics: a light and a dark.
 Fabrics in that variation are flip-flopped in pairs, a step that provides two completely different looks and a huge number of layout variations for the finished quilt.

 Finished quilt block size: 8" x 8"

 At the end of this article, you can find two other Double Four Patch quilt layout possibilities.